Farmers warn food security ‘really under threat’ amid supermarket protest

 The collective action comes after a group of farmers staged a go-slow protest around the Port of Dover on Friday February 9.

-Speaking ahead of the protest on Saturday, livestock and potato farmer Jeff Gibson said the single message within their concerns is sustainability.
+Speaking to FarmingBritain.tv ahead of the protest on Saturday, livestock and potato farmer Jeff Gibson said the single message within their concerns is sustainability.

 Mr Gibson said: “British farmers can’t compete with cheap foreign imports and we’re going to be left in a situation where we cannot feed the British public.